Storm (Marvel Comics): 2000s: X-Treme X-Men and marriage to Black Panther

-2010s
+2010s: End of marriage and conflicts with Avengers and Inhumans

+In 2010, Storm featured in X-Women, a one-shot story written by the veteran X-Men author Chris Claremont and illustrated by Milo Manara.

+In 2011, Black Panther leaves Wakanda and takes a new role as the guardian of Hell's Kitchen, replacing Daredevil.
+Storm maintains a relationship with him and supports his decision, but they become increasingly estranged.
+She visits him once against his wishes, to rescue him and help him fight Kraven the Hunter.

 After the 2011 revamp of the X-Men related comic books Storm appears as the leader of a defensive, reconnaissance-based team of X-Men in the ongoing X-Men title.
 In November that year, Storm joined the Avengers in The Avengers vol. 4 #19.
-She leaves the team to fight alongside the X-Men during the "Avengers vs. X-Men" storyline, which has her facing off against T'Challa when he sides with the Avengers.
-When a Phoenix-empowered Namor destroys Wakanda, Storm realizes the Phoenix Five are out of control and returns to help the Avengers.
+However, in the following year she leaves the team to fight alongside the X-Men during the "Avengers vs. X-Men" storyline.
+This leads to a rift with Black Panther, when he sides with the Avengers.
+After a Phoenix-empowered Namor destroys Wakanda, Storm realizes the mutants have become irrationally destructive, and returns to help the Avengers.
 However, she is stunned when T'Challa tells her he has annulled their marriage.

 In April 2013, Marvel debuted a new all-female series simply named X-Men.
-Written by Brian Wood with art by Olivier Coipel, X-Men features a roster of Storm, Jubilee, Rogue, Kitty Pryde, Rachel Grey and Psylocke.
+Written by Brian Wood with art by Olivier Coipel, X-Men features a roster of Storm, Jubilee, Rogue, Kitty Pryde, Rachel Grey, and Psylocke.

 In late 2013, Marvel debuted Amazing X-Men by writer Jason Aaron, which featured Storm as a member of the team.

 July 2014 saw the debut of a Storm solo series written by Greg Pak with art by Victor Inanez.

 In the aftermath of "Secret Wars" storyline, Storm became the leader of the Extraordinary X-Men.
 The aim of the team was to provide a safe haven for mutants following the release of the Terrigen Mist, which is toxic to mutants.
 To protects the mutants, Storm relocated the team to Limbo.
 During Civil War II, Storm sided with Captain Marvel and was pitted against Magneto.
 Despite the tension between mutants and the Inhumans, Storm attempted to build an alliance with Medusa.
 When Magneto's X-Men attacked New Attilan, Storm's team clashed with the former villain.
 Storm reluctantly led the X-Men into a war with the Inhumans.

 Following the war with the Inhumans, Storm steps down as leader of the X-Men and is replaced by Kitty Pryde.
 However, she continues to be a team member in X-Men: Gold.
-Additionally, Storm appears as a cast member of Black Panther and The Crew, before its cancellation.
 Storm's magical hammer, known as Stormcaster, briefly returned to her.
-Later, Munroe joins the X-Men: Red roster, led by the newly resurrected Jean Grey.
+Later, Ororo joins the X-Men: Red roster, led by the newly resurrected Jean Grey.
 During the Hunt for Wolverine, Storm helps the X-Men search for Logan in Madripoor.
 The mission results in a confrontation between the X-Men and the Femme Fatales, led by Viper.